 Sample guidance: 200–300 trials per price variant in a target persona.

 Quick wins (Week 1–2): Expose micro-tier to a traffic subset.
 Measure freemium conversion and downgrade rates.
 14-day money-back guarantee for a small cohort, tracking churn at 90 days.
-Pair this with our guide to freemium conversion rate for a fuller view.
+Pair this with freemium conversion rates for a fuller view.

-Expected lift: 15–40% increase in the targeted segment.
+Expected lift: 15–40% increase in the targeted segment, particularly among SMBs in the B2B SaaS space.
 Monitor ARPA to protect LTV.

 Test 4, Sales-assisted nudges for high-intent trials